harshitreal/General-Purpose-Discord-Bot/README.md

-# 🎉 Introducing General Purpose Bot: Your Ultimate Discord Companion! 🎉
+# Introducing General Purpose Bot:
 Feel free to use this code anywhere with any type of bot you like!

 Bot’s Features: